yum3lo/react-jobs/README.md

 - **Node.js**: A JavaScript runtime for building the backend.
 - **Express**: A web framework for Node.js.
 - **PostgreSQL**: A relational database for storing job and user data.
+- **JWT**: JSON Web Tokens for secure authentication and authorization.
 - **bcrypt**: For hashing passwords.
 - **CORS**: For enabling cross-origin resource sharing.